Educators in Wales have spoken: National workforce survey results

 About the policy briefing

-This year’s policy briefing takes a close look at the findings of the National education workforce survey for Wales, which we carried out in spring 2021 in partnership with the Welsh Government, trade unions and other key partners.
+This year’s policy briefing focused on the findings of the National education workforce survey for Wales 2021 , which was conducted in partnership with the Welsh Government, trade unions and other key partners.

-During the event, we’ll look at the things that matter most to our registrants across all sectors (schools, further education, work based learning and youth work) including workload, well-being, professional learning, and the impact of COVID-19.
+The event put the spotlight on several issues affecting our registrants across all sectors (schools, further education, work-based learning and youth work).
+These included workload, well-being, professional learning, and the impact of COVID-19.

 Previous policy briefings